Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 `RSVP/1.0`
 `RSVP/1.1`

-If the version given is not supported by the server, the server MUST reply `505 RSVP Version Not Supported` and MUST NOT carry out the command.
+If the version given is not supported by the server, the server MUST reply `UNSUPPORTED` and MUST NOT carry out the command.

 For more information, see the [Version Selection process](#processes-version-selection).